Paul-Ramshaw/Sportify/README.md

 ## Firebase Configuration

-To run this project locally
+To run this project locally you'll also need to 1) create a firebase project, 2) add a .env file to the root of your project add the your projects credentials to your .env file.

 ## Seeding the test database